 Because he could not print a lithograph himself, he stayed at his printer Dieperink in Amsterdam for a few days.
 To his friend Bas Kist he wrote that he had to do ‘a lot of tinkering’ on the stone ‘before a definitive set of copies’ could be produced**.

 Escher himself called what the reptiles are freeing themselves from ‘a sketchbook’, but it is of course one of his own design sketchbooks.
 In 1939 he created Regular division drawing nr 25, featuring these reptiles.
-What is remarkable and interesting about this periodic drawing is the presence of three different rotation points, where three heads meet and where three ‘knees’ meet.
+What is remarkable and interesting about this periodic drawing is the presence of three different rotation points, where three heads meet and three ‘knees’ meet.
 If you copy the figure onto transparent paper and put a pin through both pieces of paper, in one of these rotation points, you can turn the transparent one 120 degrees and the figures will cover the ones below completely.

 Escher would use these reptiles later on for the woodcuts Development II, Metamorphosis II and Metamorphosis III.
 The visible regular hexagons in this drawing helped him when it came to creating the lizards for Development II and the panel in Metamorphosis II, which features lizards turning into hexagons.